agiagoulas/page-stream-segmentation/model_training/README.md

 Functionality to combine one text and one image model in a late fusion approach to generate a multi-modal page stream segmentation prediction.

+**BERT_Model_SinglePage.ipynb**

+Functionality to train a single page text model based on the bert-base-uncased transformers model with the addition of combining it into a multi-modal page stream segmentation prediction with the image models from the other notebooks.